Innsbruck as part of the Imperium Romanum

 "Apart from medicine, sanitation, education, wine, public order, irrigation, roads, water treatment and public health insurance, what, I ask you, have the Romans ever done for us?"

-There is hardly anything left of Roman Innsbruck in the cityscape.
-Exhibits can be admired in the Tyrolean State Museum Ferdinandeum.
-In various excavation projects, burial sites and remains such as walls, coins, bricks and everyday objects from the Roman period in Innsbruck were found around today's Wilten Abbey.
-The centre of the Leuthauses next to the monastery dates back to Roman times.
-One of the Roman milestones of the former main road over the Brenner Pass can be seen in Wiesengasse near the Tivoli Stadium.
+Very little of Roman Innsbruck remains visible in the modern cityscape.
+Exhibits can be seen at the Tyrolean State Museum Ferdinandeum.
+Various excavation projects around the present-day Wilten Abbey uncovered graves and remains such as walls, coins, bricks, and everyday objects from the Roman period in Innsbruck.
+The core of the Leuthaus next to the abbey dates back to Roman times.
+One of the Roman milestones from the former main route over the Brenner can be seen in Wiesengasse near the Tivoli Stadium.
+Even less has survived of the Breones themselves.
+Near Lake Lans, visitors can explore remains of Raetian houses, and just below Mount Isel, the former cult site Goldbühel welcomes interested visitors.

 Sights to see...